Abdelrhman-Hosny/image-tagging-tools/README.md

 # train.py
-> A script for. training classification models based on `pixel-art-tagged-tag-to-image-hash-list.json` file and `pixel-art-tagged-metadata.json` file.
+> A script for training classification models based on `pixel-art-tagged-tag-to-image-hash-list.json` file and `pixel-art-tagged-metadata.json` file.

 ## Tool Description